fhswf/MLPro/doc/rtd/content/rl/env/pool/bglp.rst

     Module 2 uses a vibratory conveyor, which can be completely switched on and off.
     Lastly, Module 3 utilizes a rotary feeder, that operates between 0 and 1450 rpm.

-    In RL context, we consider the BGLP as a multi-agents system, where each actuator of the system is pointed as an agent or a player.
+    In theRL context, we consider the BGLP as a multi-agent system, where each actuator of the system is pointed as an agent or a player.
-    The states information for each agent are the fill level of the prior reservoir and the fill level of the next reservoir.
+    The states information for each agent is the fill level of the prior reservoir and the fill level of the next reservoir.

     .. note::

-    	In this simulation, we assume that the actuator in Module D has a constant flow, which automatically match the production demand in L/s.
+    	In this simulation, we assume that the actuator in Module D has a constant flow, which automatically matches the production demand in L/s.
-    	This parameter can be defined, while setting up the BGLP environment.
+    	This parameter can be defined while setting up the BGLP environment.
     	Therefore, 5 actuators are involved in this simulation instead of 6 actuators.

     - **General information**